MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ### View locks held

 The Locks part of the database statistics shows an overview of the SQL locks held by the debugged session.
-The insight can be used to understand the locks aquired while stepping through AL code.
-The access mode of the lock is also provided which allows advanced developers to establish concurrency compatiblity with other operations.
+The insight can be used to understand the locks acquired while stepping through AL code.
+The access mode of the lock is also provided, which allows advanced developers to establish concurrency compatiblity with other operations.

 ### View SQL statement statistics